kamilazdybal/kamilazdybal/README.md

 ► Check out our [**Pinguino Lecture Series**](http://boccelliengineering.altervista.org/PLS_website/index.html) - a yearly, multidisciplinary and revolutionary symposium where we share our knowledge and research with anyone in the audience! *The 4th lecture series date and place (probably online) to be scheduled soon!*

-If you would like to join any of my ongoing projects, send me a suggestion for improvements or a comment, drop me a line at:

-`kamilazdybal at gmail dot com`
+If you would like to join any of my ongoing projects, send me a suggestion for improvements or a comment, drop me a line at: `kamilazdybal at gmail dot com`.